-And if you're in a hurry, i.e. you got a late start, that's OK, you just may need to compress the timeline.
-If you're starting your own practice or are at a smaller firm where you're expected to bring in clients right away, you have less time to develop your legal skills and market reputation.
-You'll need to get out there, meet people, leverage existing relationships, and find that critical business or industry niche that will give you something credible to sell (see the chapter entitled "A Plea to Focus Your Marketing").
-It's advisable to read this entire book, so you understand the big picture, then focus on the tools appropriate for your level.
+And if you're in a hurry, i.e. you got a late start or sense some urgency in your current situation, that's OK, you just may need to compress the timeline.
+You'll need to meet people, leverage existing relationships, and find that critical business or industry niche that will give you something credible to sell (again, read "A Plea to Focus Your Marketing" below).